erikvk/RESTable/samples/RESTable.Tutorial/README.md

 }]
 ```

 > The `InsertedAt` property of `Superhero` is read-only.
 They are included in `GET` request output, but cannot be set by remote clients.
-RESTar automatically includes the read-only Starcounter `ObjectNo` property for database resources.
+RESTable automatically includes the read-only Starcounter `ObjectNo` property for database resources.

-## Exploring the parameters of `RESTarConfig.Init()`
+## Exploring the parameters of `RESTableConfig.Init()`

-The `RESTar.RESTarConfig.Init()` method has more parameters than the ones we used above.
+The `RESTable.RESTableConfig.Init()` method has more parameters than the ones we used above.
 This is the complete signature:

 ```csharp
 static void Init